 In order to properly maintain the value and functionality of existing capital assets, and to minimize life-cycle costs, the establishment of a time frame for 'catching up' on deferred maintenance is a best practice of any long-range capital financial plan.
-In order to address this complex financing challenge over the shortest period of time, while remaining within the various constraints imposed by the District's borrowing limits, a financial planning model was developed.
-This model will assist the District in identifying financial strategies to fund the identified capital needs gap in the earliest year possible given various constraints.

-The long-range capital financial model is actually a combination of three discreet models that work in conjunction to identify the optimal financial result.
-The long-range capital financial model is comprised of CARSS, and a long-range financial planning model that utilizes a linear optimization tool to generate the optimal financial solution for a given time period.
-A diagram of how the long-range capital financial model works is shown to the right.
+To address this complex financing challenge over the shortest period of time, while remaining within the various constraints imposed by the District's borrowing limits, a financial planning model was developed.
+This model will assist the comprised of CARSS, and a long-range financial planning model that utilizes a linear optimization tool to generate the optimal financial solution for a given time period.
+A diagram of how the long-range capital financial model works is shown at right.
 A more detailed description of the model, and its various components can be found in Appendix D.